samuelcolvin/django-db-viewer/README.md

 Django site for view contents of mysql, sqlite and mongdb databases and filtering the results

 ### TODO
-* get map reduce etc. functions working
+* DONE get map reduce etc. functions working
 * implement graph
-* think about pip for data from one db to another
+* HALF DONE think about pipe for data from one db to another
+* pop out window for Data Display
 * think about map/reduce for sql, in c?